NYPL/is-research-service/README.md

 ``bundle install; bundle install --deployment``

-If you get an error ``You must use Bundler 2 or greater with this lockfile.``
+If you get the error ``You must use Bundler 2 or greater with this lockfile.`` run

-run

 ``gem install bundler -v 2.0.2``